 For questions pertaining to your background investigation or to find out the status, please send inquiries to email@example.com.

 - License Issuance Fee - $150.00 payable within the DOB NOW Portal

 Step 4: Obtain The Registration Card

-If the Department determines you meet all qualifications and you pass the background investigation, you will receive a letter from the Licensing & Exams Unit with a list of instructions and required items that you must submit to the Department to obtain your registration.
+If the Department determines you meet all the qualifications and you pass the Background Investigation, you will be able to schedule an appointment within the DOB NOW Portal to take picture and receive the Class 2 Filing Representative registration card.
 You have one (1) year from the date of the letter to obtain your registration.
 If you do not complete the process within the one (1) year timeframe, you may be required to begin the process from the beginning, including going through the background investigation again.

 For more information, visit the Department website at www.nyc.gov/buildings.